Install and Run Python Applications in Isolated Environments

 pycowsay command available globally, but sandboxes the pycowsay package in its own virtual environment. pipx never needs to run as sudo to do this.

 >> pipx install pycowsay installed package pycowsay 2.0.3, Python 3.7.3 These apps are now globally available - pycowsay done! ✨ 🌟 ✨ >> pipx list venvs are in /home/user/.local/pipx/venvs apps are exposed on your $PATH at /home/user/.local/bin package pycowsay 2.0.3, Python 3.7.3 - pycowsay # Now you can run pycowsay from anywhere >> pycowsay mooo ____ < mooo > ==== \ \ ^__^ (oo)\_______ (__)\ )\/\ ||----w | || ||

-Walkthrough: Running an Application in a Temporary, Sandboxed Environment
+Walkthrough: Running an Application in a Temporary Virtual Environment

-I find this handy when I need to run the latest version of an app, but don't necessarily need it installed on my computer.
+This can be handy when you need to run the latest version of an app, but don't necessarily want it installed on your computer.

 A nice side benefit is that you don't have to remember to upgrade the app since